Rubbbbbbbbby/SwinOIR/README.md

 ## Citation
 If you find our paper useful in your research, please consider citing:

-    @article{ju2023framework,
+    @article{ju2023resolution,
-      title={A Framework for Real-time Object Detection and Image Restoration}, author={Ju, Rui-Yang and Chen, Chih-Chia and Chiang, Jen-Shiun and Lin, Yu-Shian and Chen, Wei-Han}, journal={arXiv preprint arXiv:2303.09190},
+      title={Resolution Enhancement Processing on Low Quality Images Using Swin Transformer Based on Interval Dense Connection Strategy}, author={Ju, Rui-Yang and Chen, Chih-Chia and Chiang, Jen-Shiun and Lin, Yu-Shian and Chen, Wei-Han and Chien, Chun-Tse}, journal={arXiv preprint arXiv:2303.09190},
       year={2023}
     }